SHALOM-1434/CAPSTONE_SALES_ANALYSIS_PROJECT/README.md

-### Explolatory Data Analysis:Summarize key metrics, such as the following:
+### Explolatory Data Analysis:Summarizes key metrics, such as the following:
 _________________________

   • **Product Sales Distribution**: Plotted charts of Sales per product to see which products sell the most or least.